fajarnnn/sd-webui-reforge-classic/README.md

 <summary>Standard Method</summary>

 - Install **[Python 3.11.9](https://www.python.org/downloads/release/python-3119/)**
+    - Remember to enable `Add Python to PATH`

 </details>

 3. **(Optional)** Configure [Commandline](#commandline)
 4. Launch the WebUI via `webui-user.bat`

-- During the first launch, it will automatically install all the requirements
+5. During the first launch, it will automatically install all the requirements
-- Once installation is finished, the WebUI will start in a browser automatically
+6. Once the installation is finished, the WebUI will start in a browser automatically

 <br>